eightsandaces/oncoscanR-public/README.md

 Number of LOH segments larger than 15Mb but excluding segments on chromosomes with a global LOH alteration.
 This score was linked to BRCA1/2-deficient tumors.

-### Score nLST
-HRD score developed at HUG and based on the LST score by Popova et al. but normalized by an estimation of the number of whole-genome doubling events.

-`nLST = LST - 7*W/2` where `W` is the number of whole-genome doubling events

 ### Score TDplus
 Procedure based on the paper from Popova et al., Cancer Res 2016 (PMID: 26787835).
 The TDplus score is defined as the number of regions larger than 1Mb but smaller or equal to 10Mb with a gain of one